germinateplatform/germinate-training/session-5.md

 <img src="session-5/group-creation-chart-selection-example.png" style="max-width: 100%;">

 You can see the content of your list at any time by clicking on the respective marked item button in the top right corner of Germinate.
+In this case you can see that we have **387** germplasm entries, **796** genetic markers and **0** locations in our group.

 <img src="session-5/group-creation-marked-items.png" style="max-width: 100%;">

-This will take you to a page showing all items currently on your list.
+If you click on one of the numbers it will take you to a page showing all items currently on your list.
 You can switch between the **germplasm**, **marker** and **location** list above the table.
+In this case clicking on a germplasm item will then take you to the relevant plant passport page for the germplasm item.

 <img src="session-5/group-creation-marked-items-page.png" style="max-width: 100%;">

-Let's see what this looks like in practice.
-In this example, we have X germplasm groups.
-[Explain the individual groups].
-When selecting a phenotypic dataset, these groups can be selected on any visualization to only show data for these groups.
-On the download page, these groups are also available to restrict the download to germplasm from these groupings.
+We will use groups in the next couple of tutorials where we will look at exporting genotypic and phenotypic data from Germinate.

 Tasks: